 Going back to school after a summer of fun in the sun can be an anxious time for school kids.
 The unfamiliarity of a new classroom, new friends and harder classes can zap enthusiasm in a heartbeat.

+Now, for parents who are looking for a new school for their kids, you might have a lot of questions to ask potential schools.
+Other than educational specialisations, you should also try to choose an institution that focuses on physical health, like by providing yoga classes.
 Maintaining a zest for learning can be challenging for kids and adults alike.
 Thankfully there are things we can do to keep our interest up.
 The number one most important thing we can do at back to school time is reduce stress, and yoga can help.

 The following is a list of suggestions for simple yet effective yoga poses that can be done in the morning before heading off to the school bus.
 Saving just five or ten minutes during the bustling hours before the bell rings can mean better grades, healthier friendships and happier parents!